miyagi-dev/miyagi/docs/configuration/options.md

 default: `null`<br>
 type: `string|array`

-If you need _headman_ to serve static assets (like images, SVGs, etc.), you can define one or multiple folders here.
+If you need _roundup_ to serve static assets (like images, SVGs, etc.), you can define one or multiple folders here.

 ### `js`